Chapter Forty Five

 Janah, “Have a courier leave a copy of the audio at the front desk for Min.
 There will be a stink.
 She’ll have to rearrange her travel plans.
 We can’t talk to her face to face, be rather obvious who organized Gantner’s demise.
 How she handles it is her problem.
 Let’s get out of here.”

 Janah calls the Society.
 They would, in eight or nine hours, anonymously inform the police of a murder for hire and where to find the employer.
 He would be groggy and have no recollection of how he came to confess.
 Even if Gantner figures out he’d been drugged it would be difficult to prove, there are empty booze bottles lying around after all.
 It would seem to him he’d had a long, strange nightmare.
 He sure isn’t going to chat about having a fifteen year old girl in his room.
-The tiny hole where she’d stuck the needle wouldn’t be noticeable after a twelve hour nap, particularly in a whirlwind of handcuffs and Miranda warnings.
+The tiny hole where she’d stuck the needle wouldn’t be noticeable after a several hour nap, particularly in a whirlwind of handcuffs and Miranda warnings.

 Chapter Forty Eight